Improving operational effectiveness with Dynamo

 We are at a point in time that if you are NOT using Dynamo to automate your day-to-day tasks, your company is behind the productivity frontier.

-To demonstrate the potential benefits of Dynamo over manual methods, a benchmarking test was conducted on a real-world project.
+A benchmarking test was conducted on a real-world project to demonstrate the potential benefits of Dynamo over manual methods.
 The project was for a 20-storey residential tower consisting of 200 apartments.
-The model was originally built as a non-workshared model as part of a design competition.
+The model was initially built as a non-workshared model as part of a design competition.
 Once the project was awarded, it moved into the schematic design phase and needed to be turned into a ‘proper’ workshared model for use by a wider team.
-The automated tasks which normally would be undertaken by a BIM manager included:
+The automated tasks which typically would be undertaken by a BIM manager included:

-- Creating 5 worksets based on office naming conventions;
+- Creating five worksets based on office naming conventions;

 - Assigning all existing elements to their specified workset;